Sai63583/Disaster-Victim-Detection/README.md

-An Approach for
+**An Approach for Disaster Victim Detection Using ML**
-Disaster Victim Detection Using ML
+ S. Sai Ganesh
-¹ Dr. K. Swetha Sastry, ² MD.
-Abubakar Siddque, ³ S. Sai Ganesh, ⁴ N. Ganesh, ⁵ D. Sai Siddarth Department of Computer Science and Engineering, Ramachandra College of Engineering, Eluru.
-Emails: ¹ swetha.sastry@email.com ,² abubakarsiddque@email.com ,³ siddani63583@email.com , ⁴ nagulapalliganesh@email.com ,⁵ siddarthsai1919@email.com
+ siddani63583@email.com